ModOrganizer2/modorganizer/.github/ISSUE_TEMPLATE/issue-report.md

 ## Environment:

 * Mod Organizer Version that exhibits the issue:
-* Last Mod Organizer Verison that did not exhibit the issue (if applicable):
+* Last Mod Organizer Version that did not exhibit the issue (if applicable):
 * Desktop OS/version used to run Mod Organizer:

 ## Details: